-In addition to having their scores recorded by a GRAMMY-winning producer through PARMA, Mesa would like to help increase composers’ visibility in multiple realms, possibly connecting the resulting project with Sphinx Connect and making the chosen scores much more accessible to performing ensembles.
+In addition to having their scores recorded by a GRAMMY-winning team through PARMA, Mesa would like to help increase composers’ visibility in multiple realms, possibly connecting the resulting project with Sphinx Connect and making the chosen scores much more accessible to performing ensembles.

 Mesa sees great opportunity, here, to focus the recording on compositional acumen and strength of performance since he and Cann will be able to choose works to include in their repertoire rather than it being dependent on the composer’s ability to fund the project.